Lunakamoto/btcfees/README.md

     python script_name.py
     Replace script_name.py with the actual name of your script file.

-The script will start monitoring the 1-hour Bitcoin fee every 60 seconds.
-It will print the current fee in the console.
+The script will start monitoring the 1-hour Bitcoin fee every 600 seconds(10 minutes) and print the current fee in the console.

-If the fee drops below the specified threshold (30 sats/vbyte), the bot will notify your Telegram chat.
+If the fee drops below the specified threshold(set by the user), the bot will notify your Telegram chat.

 The bot will avoid sending duplicate notifications within a 6-hour interval.